12 Home Staging Tips for Homeowners Trying to Sell

 9. Look Beyond the Porch

 Depending on the weather, buyers may spend time outside checking the exterior of the house — front and back.
-If weather permits, you may want to sweep the leaves off the roof, try to get rid of any mold or mildew on the house or fences, clean the pool and deck, and wash the windows inside and out.
+If weather permits, you may want to sweep the leaves off the roof, try to get rid of any mold or mildew on the house or fences, clean the patio or pool deck, and wash the windows inside and out.
 The goal here is to make your home more appealing but also to help buyers focus on the fabulous features of your home instead of potential maintenance.

 10. Create Space